price of solar panel for home

 Panel Type: Monocrystalline vs Polycrystalline

 • Monocrystalline Panels: Higher efficiency (17-22%) and space-saving.
-Slightly more expensive.
+However, they are slightly more expensive.

 • Polycrystalline Panels: More affordable but less efficient (15-17%).
-Ideal for larger rooftops.
+These panels are particularly suitable for larger rooftops.

 System Size: 1 kW to 10 kW